c0ffeeartc/GenEntitas/README.md

 Benefits:
   - if you know how to write an Entitas System, then you know how to extend generator

-What is done:
-  - Most generators with tests, except EntityIndexGenerator
+Done:
+  - Generators
+  - PostProcessors

-What needs to be done:
+Needs to be done:
-  - EntityIndex
+  - DataProviders
   - PreProcessors
+  - Generators
+    - EntityIndexGenerator
   - PostProcessors
+    - Convert newlines
+    - Update .csproj
-  - DataProviders
+    - Debug.Log generated paths